Treats and helps prevent the flu (influenza type A and B).

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

-- Relenza® is a powder that is used with its own special inhaler device called a Diskhaler®.
-Individually measured doses of the powder are held in a foil blister pack called a Rotadisk®.
+- Relenza® is a powder that is used with its own inhaler device called a Diskhaler®.
+Individual doses of the powder are held in a foil blister pack called a Rotadisk®.
 Each Rotadisk® is placed into the Diskhaler®.
-The Diskhaler® pierces each blister one at a time to load the correct dose into the chamber when you are ready to use the medicine.
-An adult needs to closely watch while a child is using the Diskhaler®.
+The Diskhaler® pierces 1 blister at a time to load the correct dose when you are ready to use the medicine.
+An adult needs to watch closely while a child uses the Diskhaler®.